xiaoxiaoboy/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 My stupid boss still prefers SNV.
-Creating a new branch is quick
+Creating a new branch is quick & simple. xiaoyang AND XIAOWEN